surniaulula/wpsso/readme.txt

 = 4.18.1-dev.2 =

-(2018/12/17) Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.
-Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
-Removed the addition of $wp_query->query from the transient cache array key values.
+(2018/12/17) Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
+Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.
+Removed $wp_query as a salt for transient cache array index keys.

 = 4.18.0 =